proteus-h2020/fake-websockets/README.md

 git clone https://github.com/proteus-h2020/fake-websockets
 node index.js
 ```
-After that, all the websocket endpoint are ready and listeing for incoming connections.
+After that, all the websocket endpoint are ready and listening for incoming connections.

 ##Connecting to endpoints
-Below the available endpoints that this program creates after running:
+Below the available endpoints that this program creates:
 ```javascript
 //Simple endpoints
 var linechart =  'ws://localhost:3000/linechart';